-Studied violin and chamber music with Irv Eisenberg of the Philadelphia String Quartet.
+Victoria studied violin and chamber music with Irv Eisenberg of the Philadelphia String Quartet.
 Praised for her clear and singing tone, she has performed with chamber orchestras, string quartets, and a Mariachi band in venues from the United States to Germany, and as the fiddler-in-residence on tall ship voyages on the East and West coasts.
-She currently plays contemporary chamber jazz with the band Confluence.
-Victoria is a certified Suzuki instructor and teaches and performs in the Puget Sound area.
-On Rainshadow she plays violin beautifully on Jeremy and Reckless Moon.

-Has been playing keyboards, accordion, piano and organ for more than thirty years.
+George has been playing keyboards, accordion, piano and organ for more than thirty years.
 After completing a music degree at the University of California Santa Barbara, he moved to the Pacific Northwest and started playing with many local area groups.
 He has backed up the Coasters and the Diamonds among other excellent bands.
-He currently plays jazz in the Chuck Easton Sextet.
-He plays accordion with local bands including The Delta Rays, and a fiddle/accordion duo, The Alternators with Peter Evasick.
-He also performs solo.
-On Rainshadow George contributed accordion to Time Is So Precious and Listen To The Wind; organ to The Sea Is A Harlot and You And I; and piano to Every Once In A While.
-On Lightning he played Roland on Bracing For The Weather.

-Has been playing music since his early years in the Bronx, NY.
+George has been playing music since his early years in the Bronx, NY.
 His love of music blossomed early, expanded and, in 1996, grew into an active role in the music scene in Port Townsend, Washington.
-George and Lindsay Hamilton are the owners of Toolshed Sound Lab in Port Townsend.
-George recorded and co-produced Rainshadow, and plays electric guitar on: Every Once in a While, Dear Jane, My State of Mind, Lemongrass, Go With Me and Reckless Moon on it.
-He lends his vocal harmonies to I Know You and Go With Me.
-Lindsay also sang harmony on Go With Me.

 Kristin Forssen Smith